jrboelens/openstack-cni/README.md

 OS_SECURITY_GROUPS="default;project_default"
 ```

-Running `make test` will run all of the tests.

 # HTTP Server End points

 * `GET /health` - returns the health of the server including whether OpenStack authentication is working